S-Ando-Biophysics/4MRNA/README.md

     cd /home/name
     vi .bashrc
     source /usr/local/phenix-1.21.1-5286/phenix_env.sh    # add to the last line

-[*3] When using Selenium and WebDriver to automate the browser, you used to have to download the driver yourself, but since Selenium 4.6.0 (released on 2022-11-04), it automatically downloads the driver, so there is no need to prepare it in advance.

 ## Reference
 - Ando, S., & Kondo, J. (2025), A new approach for nucleic acid structure determination: molecular replacement using massive multi-type models created through helical parameter adjustment. _Nucleic acids research_, in revision.